fusion-energy/neutronics-workshop/README.md

 - Try adding tritium production (n,Xt) in Li6 and Li7 to the same plot.

-The plot should now be similar to the plot below showing fusion relevant interactions.
+The plot should now be similar to the plot below, showing fusion relevant interactions (change scale to log log).
 These are important reactions for breeder blankets as they offer high probability of neutron multiplication and tritium production.

 <p align="center"><img src="tasks/task_1/images/1_example_isotope_plot_2.png" height="500"></p>